It’s a Learning Curve

 Ask people to share your blog posts on Pinterest, Facebook and wherever they want to.
 (Beg, plead and maybe lay on the ground and grip their ankles if necessary.)

-Well, that’s it in a nutshell – please excuse me now; I am going back to my office job to have a rest.
+Well, that’s it in a nutshell – my beginner’s guide to writing that killer blog post – now please excuse me; I am going back to my office job to have a rest.

 © Michelle Le Grand